Property Flood Resilience Training for Surveyors

 - Understanding the variety, diversity, characteristics and limitations of property level flood defence measures

-- Understand the influence of people, budgets, health and safety and maintenance when considering the selection and delivery of flood resistance and resilience measures
+- Understand the influence of people, budgets, health and safety and maintenance when considering the selection and delivery of flood resilience measures

 Tasks/practical exercises include:

-- Understand how these assumptions and the knowledge gained during a survey will affect the selection of a floor resisting or flood resilience scheme.
+- Understand how these assumptions and the knowledge gained during a survey will affect the selection of a floor resilience scheme

-- Designing a flood resistance or resilience scheme for a sample building to offer predictable and reliable levels of resilience.
+- Designing a flood resilience scheme for a sample building to offer predictable and reliable levels of resilience

 Property Flood Resilience Training for Surveyors Dates